 New Shower Cost

-Electric showers are more complex versions of mixer showers whereby an electronically powered heating element warms up the water.
-The regular price range for these types of showers is £90 to £300.
+Electric showers are more complex versions of mixer showers - whereby an electronically powered heating element warms up the water.

 Wet Room Cost

-A person might want a wet room if they are claustrophobic and desire a more open space or if they want a more modern or spacious look for aesthetic reasons.
-Benefits of a wet room include increased accessibility and spaciousness.
-It’s also easier to keep clean.
+Someone might want a wet room if they are claustrophobic and prefer a more open space or if they want a more modern or spacious style.

 New Downstairs Toilet Cost